JungleComputing/ipl/docs/README-bin.txt

 This Ibis distribution contains the Ibis communication library (defined by the Ibis Portability Layer (IPL)) and several implementations of this IPL.
+Some example applications are provided in the "examples" directory.

 Ibis is free software.
 See the file "LICENSE.txt" for copying permissions.